 628. Wetland Ecology.
 (3-0).
 Credit 3.
 Wetlands as ecological systems that are prime habitats for wildlife and fish; geomorphology, hydrology, limnology, plant and animal communities, and human use and management.
 Prerequisite: WFSC 403 or RLEM 316 or equivalent.*

-632. E Ethology.
+632. Ethology.
 (3-0).
 Credit 3.
-Survey of the control, ontogeny, function and natural selection of behavior in a variety of vertebrate and invertebrate species; interaction between the organism and its environment with regard to the mechanisms and adaptive significance of behavior; evolution of anti-predator, feeding, reproductive and cooperative traits.
+Survey of the control, ontogeny, function and natural selection of behavior in a variety of vertebrate an invertebrate species; interaction between the organism and its environment with regard to the mechanisms and adaptive significance of behavior; evolution of anti-predator, feeding, reproductive and cooperative traits.
 Prerequisites: BIOL 112 or equivalent; graduate classification.

 633. Conservation Genetics.
 (3-0).
 Credit 3.
 Genetic concepts and techniques relevant to management and conservation of biological diversity, research and conservation strategies within a conservation genetics framework.
 Prerequisite: Introductory courses in genetics and ecology or biological conservation.
 Cross-listed with GENE 633.

 639. Wildlife Ecotoxicology.
 (3-0).
 Credit 3.
 Distribution, fate, and effects of environmental pollutants on wildlife behavior and reproduction.
 Global distribution of pollutants and effects on near and remote ecosystems.
 Field studies, biomarkers, stable isotope and various techniques for evaluating pollutant hazards on wildlife.
-Prerequisites: Courses in CHEM and BICH and graduate standing or approval of instructor.
+Prerequisites: Courses in CHEM and BICH and graduate classification or approval of instructor.

 640. Human Dimensions of Wildlife and Fisheries Management.
 (3-0).
 Credit 3.
 Theory and applications for considering human dimensions in an integrated approach to wildlife and fisheries management; a social science perspective with emphasis to diversity of human values, role of constituency groups, wildlife and fisheries policy development, conflict management, management decision-making, research methods and management case studies.

 646. Quantitative Phylogenetics.
 (2-3).
 Credit 3.
-Designed to provide students with the theory and tools required for inference of phylogenetic (evolutionary) relationships among biological taxa using various types of comparative data including morphological characters, biochemical and molecular characters, and DNA sequences; hands-on analysis of data using contemporary tools.
+Designed to provide the theory and tools required for inference of phylogenetic (evolutionary) relationships among biological taxa using various types of comparative data including morphological characters, biochemical and molecular characters, and DNA sequences; hands-on analysis of data using contemporary tools.
 Prerequisites: ENTO 601 or approval of instructor.
 Cross-listed with ENTO 606 and GENE 606.

 647. Nutritional Biochemistry of Fishes.
 (3-0).
 Credit 3.
 Principles of nutritional biochemistry including nutrient metabolism and biochemical energetics with special emphasis on finfish and shell fish.
 Prerequisite: BICH 410 or equivalent.
 Cross-listed with NUTR 647.